 The commonest cause of an outbreak of D&V in adults is norovirus.
 However bacterial causes such as Clostridium difficile, Salmonella and Shigella can also cause outbreaks in hospitals, although vomiting is less common with these.

 Transmission is primarily by the faecal-oral route, although norovirus can be spread by aerosol during vomiting.
 Salmonella infection usually starts with ingestion of contaminated food and can spread faecal-orally subsequently.
 Typical symptoms of Norovirus infection include a rapid onset and short duration (1-2 days), and staff as well as patients are often affected.

 The purpose of the policy is to ensure early recognition of cases of ‘infectious’ diarrhoea with prompt isolation of symptomatic patients which is essential in the containment at ward level of any potential outbreak.

 |Compiled by:||The Infection Control Team|

 |Ratified by:||Clinical Governance Committee|

 |Contact name:||Ann Birler, Nurse Consultant / Deputy Director of Infection Prevention and Control|

-- Infection Control Outbreak/Incident Policy Including Major Outbreak Policy and
+- Infection Control Outbreak / Incident Policy including Major Outbreak Policy

 - Hand Hygiene Policy for Healthcare Workers